Funerals and Memorial Services

 - Memorial folders or prayer cards

-Our staff works closely with family members to make the service itself personal.
-We’ve incorporated favorite songs, special readings, original poems, collectibles, golf balls with the deceased initials and even a golf cart.
+Higgins Funeral Home works closely with family members to make the service itself personal.
+We’ve included favorite songs, special readings, original poems, collectibles, and even a golf cart into funeral planning.
+A traditional service does not mean an impersonal one.

 Funeral and memorial services are not frivolous but can feature humor.
 Each one is different because each person is different.
-A service that celebrates a life both honors the deceased and awakens memories for survivors.
-The formal and informal storytelling that accompanies each death creates a bridge across generations, reinforces religious customs and provides a sense of peace.
+A service that celebrates a life both honors the deceased and awakens memories for both family and friends.
+The formal and informal storytelling that accompanies each death creates a bridge across generations, reinforces religious customs, and provides a sense of peace.